9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **Intake Redesign Building _(Cont.)_**

-For having the bottom row to be able to index we decided on mounting the axle on a piece of c-channel that is attached to a stand-off that is on a shaft-collar-stand-off joint, with the shaft collar joint attached to the robot on a screw joint, we then used flat metal sticking out and pointed up some to hold the stand-off at the position we want the low point at and used rubber bands that force the stand-off back down so that there is downwards pressure on the disc when it goes through and so that the bottom row of wheels will return to the point that we want them to rest at.
+For having the bottom row to be able to index we decided on mounting the axle on a piece of c-channel that is attached to a stand-off that is on a shaft-collar-stand-off joint,with the shaft collar joint attached to the robot on a screw joint, we then used flat metal sticking out and pointed up some to hold the stand-off at the position we want the low point at and used rubber bands that force the stand-off back down so that there is downwards pressure on the disc when it goes through and so that the bottom row of wheels will return to the point that we want them to rest at.

+Translation 1
+Having a mobile bottom row would be extreamly useful as it would allow.
+To make the bottom row mobile, we attached a stand-off to a shaft collar

 #### **End of Entry Thoughts**